EnriquePLorente/EnriquePlorente/README.md

 ## ¡Hello!

-My name is Enrique, I am from Spain and I work as a geospatial data scientist at Orygen.
+My name is Enrique, I am from Spain and I work as a geospatial data scientist.
 In this repository, you will find some of the projects I have developed.
 I hope my experience can help guide your projects.

 ## Skills:
 - Remote Sensing